Global Branding: 9 Top Tips for Going International

 This is especially true if you haven’t implemented a solid internal communication system, SIP trunks and scheduling to account for different time zones.

 Managing video content, brand images, and other media in a structured and centralised location will eliminate data silos and potential mistakes.
-This is easily achieved by using cloud-based storage and software as they are accessible to everyone in your team regardless of physical location and timezone.
+This is easily achieved using cloud-based storage and software as they are accessible to everyone in your team regardless of physical location and timezone.

 It is best practice to implement cloud migration – transferring your offline data to an online location – well before you plan to go international.